|

 you would normally do using a standard Request.Form object.

-The Item property allows you to access both form input fields and
+The Item property allows you to access both form input fields

-the Files collection for accessing file
+use the Files collection for accessing file

 upload fields.